Categories with Families: Unityped, Simply Typed, and Dependently Typed: Simply-typed cwfs

 \subsubsection{Pseudo scwf-morphisms}

 Previously, we defined a notion of strict scwf-morphism, but this does not match the notion of cartesian functor as property.
-To address this mismatch we need a more relaxed notion of \emph{pseudo cwf-morphisms} where structure is only preserved \emph{up to isomorphism}. \begin{definition} A \emph{pseudo scwf-morphism} from scwf $\C$ to scwf $\D$ consists of a functor $F : \C \to \D$, a function $F^\Ty : \Ty^\C \to \Ty^\D$, and a family
+To address this mismatch we need a notion of \emph{pseudo cwf-morphism} where structure is only preserved \emph{up to isomorphism}. \begin{definition} A \emph{pseudo scwf-morphism} from the scwf $\C$ to the scwf $\D$ consists of a functor $F : \C \to \D$, a function $F^\Ty : \Ty^\C \to \Ty^\D$, and a family

 of natural transformations.
 We write $F^\Tm_{\Gamma, A}$ for the component of $F^\Tm_A$ on $\Gamma$.

 These data are subject to the conditions that \emph{(1)} $F1$ is terminal in $\D$, and \emph{(2)} for all $\Gamma \in \C_0$, $A \in \Ty^\C(\Gamma)$, the triple $(F(\Gamma\cext A), F(\p_{\Gamma, A}), F_{\Gamma, A}^\Tm(\q_{\Gamma, A}))$ is a context comprehension of $F\Gamma$ and $F^\Ty(A)$ in $\D$. \end{definition}